zsparal/api-documentation/source/connect/splitting-payments.rst

 Splitting payments with Mollie Connect
 ======================================

 .. note:: Split Payments are not enabled by default.
-To enable them for your organization, please reach out to
+To enable them for your organization, reach out to our partner
-          our partner management team.
+          management team.

 .. warning:: The split payments feature is not available (yet) for third-party payments methods (Gift Cards, Paypal,
              etc.).
-There is currently a closed beta for all Klarna methods (Klarna Pay now, Klarna Pay later, Klarna Slice it), please reach out to our partner management team to enable this feature.
+There is currently a closed beta for all Klarna methods (Klarna Pay now, Klarna Pay later, Klarna Slice it), reach out to our partner management team to enable this feature.

 With **Split payments** you can distribute and split payments between your platform and your connected merchant accounts.